Montoya/foxtales-guide/README.md

 # Secret Writers' Club

 This guide will help you start writing your own interactive stories.
 First, a ground rule: we do not talk about the Secret Writers' Club &mdash; it's a secret!
 Do not share or cast any URLs until the Secret Writers' Club is closed.
 Your discretion will be greatly appreciated.
+You are the first wave of writers invited to try out FoxTales, a brand-new interactive story builder.
+You will soon be creating and sharing your own interactive stories, like miniature text games, with your Farcaster followers!

-Now, let's start learning...
+Read on to learn all about it...

 ## What is an interactive story?